-251 Principles of Financial Accounting
+251 Principles of Financial Accounting 3 hours FA

 This course introduces students to the analysis of financial transactions, preparation of basic financial statements and use of computers in accounting analysis.

 Prerequisite: BUS 155 with B- or better or consent of instructor.